-The Board of Directors of Baxter International Inc. ("Baxter" or the "Company" including its subsidiaries) recognizes the importance of excellent corporate governance as a means of addressing the needs of the Company's shareholders, employees, customers and other stakeholders.
-These guidelines, along with the charters and key practices of the Board committees, provide the overall framework for the governance of Baxter.
+The Board of Directors of Baxter International Inc. ("Baxter" or the "Company" including its subsidiaries) recognizes the importance of excellent corporate governance as a means of addressing the needs of the Company's stockholders, employees, customers and other stakeholders.
+These Corporate Governance Guidelines (the "Guidelines"), a long with the charters and key practices of the Board committees, provide the overall framework for the governance of Baxter.
+These Guidelines are not intended as binding legal obligations or inflexible requirements, and are not intended to limit, enlarge or modify in any way the responsibilities of the directors or the Company as determined by applicable laws or regulations or the Company's other governance documents.
 The Board of Directors recognizes that corporate governance is a dynamic and ever-evolving area warranting periodic review.
-Accordingly, the following guidelines are subject to review and change from time to time by the Nominating, Corporate Governance & Public Policy Committee and the Board.
+Accordingly, the following Guidelines are subject to review and change from time to time by the Nominating, Corporate Governance and Public Policy Committee and the Board.